-Mount Ellinor Trail Summer Route is a 4.9 mile heavily trafficked out and back trail located near Lilliwaup, WA that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until November.
+Mount Ellinor Trail is a 5.5 mile heavily trafficked loop trail located near Lilliwaup, WA that features a river and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.

 From Hoodsport, east 9 miles on Hoodsport Road to Forest Service Road 24.
 Turn right and drive 1.5 miles to Forest Service Road 2419.
 Turn left and drive 6 miles to Forest Service Road 2419-014.
 Turn left and drive 1 mile to the trailhead at the end of the road.